 I was surprised at how much of the music was oriental in feel.
 It was not the band I remembered.
 Not that I have any objection to incorporating such elements into Western music from time to time.
 “Kashmir,” for instance, is one of Led Zeppelin’s masterpieces.
 And an ability to appreciate non-Western cultures — music, literature, art, cuisine — is also a trait of our people.
 We can appreciate the genuine achievements of other races and cultures without losing a sense of our own identity.
 But at times I wondered if the band — and the audience around me — really were losing a sense of who they are.

 The band played three encores.
 Before they played their second, I found myself thinking that I could die a happy man if they did “Song to the Siren ,” which was sung by Elizabeth Fraser of the Cocteau Twins on the first This Mortal Coil album, It’ll End In Tears .
 It is one of the most beautiful pop songs of all time.
 I always wanted to hear Lisa Gerrard sing it, even if I had to hear it in Urdu.
 To my astonishment, a few minutes later, Brendan Perry sang the words “On the flooding, shapeless oceans . . .” and I was in heaven.

 Although I am always shocked by the rudeness of people who talk during rock concerts, the overall atmosphere was deeply civil and relaxed.
 There was a definite feeling of spiritual communion in the music and landscape.
 I spent a lot of time before and after the concert studying the crowd.
 It was overwhelmingly white.
 The average age was somewhere in the 40s.
-Like me, most of these people have been listening to this kind of music since they were in college.
+Like me, most of these people have been listening to this kind of music since they were teens.
 I wonder how many of them understand the whiteness of the things they love, and if they will realize it before it is too late.